 - ▶ Log on to GDP.
 (See Getting Started and Week 1.) - If you see an alert bubble by My GDP, click My GDP, Resources, to open and review any new student resources such as a handout, announcement, or Internet link.

-- Type your lessons following the information on the weekly Assignment Sheets. - All skillbuilding is uploaded automatically. - Document processing begins Week 7.
-You will have another orientation at that time. - Review your Portfolio and check for any annotations. - Optional: Record grades in your Progress Folder.
+- Type your lessons following the information on the weekly Assignment Sheets. - All skillbuilding is uploaded automatically. - Document processing is uploaded manually. - Review your Portfolio and check for any annotations. - Record your grades in your Progress Folder.

 Instructor Annotations